JohnTheNerd/WOLRelay/README.md

 - `/status` (GET)

-    - Updates the entire ARP table and returns it.
+    - Returns the entire ARP table.

     - Returns HTTP 501 if ARP is disabled from the configuration file.